top of page

 Around 2005, and having come from the Warrnambool area originally, Maurice Cole reappeared in Port Campbell with his new ultra-small and ultra-concaved tow boards.
 And before long Marcus and his brothers were riding Maurice’s super-concave and super-fast short boards.
 Also around this time Marcus won a 5’8” quad fin fish in the local boardriders contest.
 This was when his surfing style forked along new ‘lines’ – the start of an ongoing interest and ability in riding boards of all shapes and sizes.
 From fish to mals, from one fin to five fins.

 Marcus started shaping boards in 2013 when he moved to Torquay and before long took up residency at the legendary “chook shed” with Maurice Cole.
 In the course of doing an obligatory apprenticeship sanding boards for Maurice he continued shaping, but under the master’s watchful eye.
 And guidance.
-The lessons in design theory were unstoppable – digging deep into the complex relationships between curves created by rocker and rail-line, bottom-contour and plan-shape.
-Not to mention everything else, from hydro dynamics and fins, to quality control and alternative materials.
+The lessons in design theory were unstoppable – digging deep into the complex relationships between all of the curves that make up a surfboard.
+Every day was a new lesson, whether it was the hydrodynamics of fins, or alternative materials and their flex properties, highly valuable information was constantly free flowing.

 But all things come to pass, and when the chook shed was decommissioned Marcus went solo.
 His surfing mates in Port Campbell embraced him and the town has virtually been rebranded board-wise.
 Hydro Theory boards are created entirely by Marcus.
 Every aspect of manufacture is under his control, right down to the mixing of colours.
 If you’ve got a history of breaking boards, Marcus will discover it and tailor the glass job to suit.
 Fin placements and cants are customised, as well as every aspect of the shape.